bartholomews/spotify4s/README.md

     /*
       You can store the token, but need to get a new one if expired;
-      it could be useful to create a "Client Credentials Client" which manages token refresh automatically
+      it could be useful to create a "Client Credentials Client" which manages token "refresh" automatically
      */
     val isExpired = token.isExpired()
     // The access token allows you to make requests to the Spotify Web API endpoints